Indy Ag & Culinary Tour - The Food We Love

 - Taste Indy Food Tours – discover Indy’s unique neighborhoods on guided tours that include stops at a variety of restaurants.
 Meet the locals, see their hotspots, and enjoy their favorite eateries.
 (2-3 hours)

-- Chef JJ's – with two locations, one along the White River in Broad Ripple and one newly opened in downtown Indy, Chef JJ invites groups for culinary experiences using the Big Green Egg grilling system.
+- Chef JJ's – with a location in downtown Indy, Chef JJ invites groups for culinary experiences using the Big Green Egg grilling system.
 Indoor and outdoor dining options available.
 (2-3 hours)

 - Cafe Patachou – locally-owned and famous for using Indiana food products, Patachou serves up breakfast and lunch in comfortable dining settings, all at reasonable prices.
 Hang out with the locals.
 (1-1.5 hours)